cloverww04/THREE_JS/globe/3d-globe-with-threejs-main/README.md

 # 3D Globe Visualization with Three.js

 This repository contains a simple Three.js application that renders a 3D globe.
 It displays feature outlines on a sphere, surrounded by a starfield, and offers simple user interaction (orbit controls).
 I added a global and cloud layer to the sphere and removed the geoJson call for countries.
-I think this

 ## Features